 Head from Point A to The Point Neighborhood

-The Point Neighborhood is an elegantly maintained vision of early American homes.
+The Point Neighborhood is an elegantly maintained vision of early American homes and seeing them is one of the best things to do in Beaufort, SC.
 The Point Neighborhood is home to 12 blocks of houses that retain the pre-civil war style in which they were originally constructed.
 Spanish Moss and historic churches flank the homes, some of which are more than 300 years old.

 The Point is centrally located enough to be an easy walk from uptown.
 Iconic landscaping and beautifully maintained houses are spread throughout the neighborhood.
 Mix in the trek with a stop at a few town parks to make an afternoon of it.